Two times Cancer survivor

 Am I going to have more chemotherapy? and many more other questions.

-I had ho idea what to do and where to start from at that moment, but I left doctors office with an incredible feeling of no fear, I left with more of determination and believe.
+What would I do?
+I had no idea what and where to start, but I remember I left doctors office with an incredible feeling of no fear, with confidence, determination and believe.

 Truly for me cancer was really a blessing in disguise.

-I'm extremely grateful for knowledge I gained and was able to change my life and giving a chance to help others.
+I'm extremely grateful for knowledge I gained and was able to change my life.

 My credentials :